statds/ids-s22/notes/docs/intro.md

 	- Become adept at using Git and GitHub for projects
 	- Become more comfortable with using Python
 	- Learn data analysis and visualization techniques using Python
++ Xu, Zhenyu
+    - Get familiar with Git and Github like a professional data scientist
+    - Learn more Python skills
+    - Participate in a practical data science competition

 ## Task Board